AARP Eye Center

 Bureaucratic obstacles like that one have cost billions of dollars for people with disabilities — a disproportionate number of them over 50 — that prevent them from earning enough money to continue repaying their student loans.

-Now the federal government is trying to fix the process.
+Now the federal government is trying to fix the process, and offers up to $20,000 in loan forgiveness for student loans.
 But while critics say the improvements are substantial, there remain important caveats, especially for people over 62.

 “The problem we’ve been trying to solve is a problem a lot of government programs face, which is just bureaucracy and complicated paperwork,” said Bethany Lilly, senior director of income policy at The Arc, which advocates for people with intellectual and developmental disabilities.